Change in Management of NBFC NBFC is a Non-Banking Financial Company, the principal (Change in...

 Reserve Bank of India is playing a regulatory role in the NBFC sector.
 NBFC can neither run their business without getting the License from the RBI nor continue their financial business without complying with the RBI Guidelines.
 In today’s Scenario, to help the various sectors under stress and to ease Bank’s exposure limit, the RBI has relaxed the bank lending norms to Non-Banking Financial Companies, However, there are various lending rules for NBFC which need to be followed.

-NBFC is a company registered under the Companies Act 2013, and any other previous act, and is an important resource of the Indian Financial System.
-An NBFC is a company that has the principal business of providing.
+NBFC Registration done under the Companies Act 2013, and any other previous act, and is an important resource of the Indian Financial System.
+An NBFC is a company that has the principal business of providing and carrying lending activities.
 The companies predominantly engaged in the financial activity and get registered with Reserve bank of India.
 It provides credit facilities and is preferred at par with banks.
 NBFC cannot run their business without getting a license from the Reserve Bank of India.
 RBI verifies the application and if RBI is satisfied that the conditions stipulated are complied with, RBI issues a Certificate of registration to the company.

 The Governor of India Shaktikanta Das gave a big push to the retail lending by decreasing the risk factor for consumer lending and by raising the bank exposure limits for NBFCs which as a result will directly boost borrowing capacities for Blue-chip Companies.